scala/docs.scala-lang/overviews/macros/paradise.md

     <compilerPlugins>
       <compilerPlugin>
         <groupId>org.scala-lang.plugins</groupId>
-        <artifactId>macro-paradise_2.10.3</artifactId>
+        <artifactId>macro-paradise_<YOUR.SCALA.VERSION></artifactId>
         <version>2.0.0-SNAPSHOT</version>
       </compilerPlugin>
     </compilerPlugins>

 Sources of macro paradise are available at [https://github.com/scalamacros/paradise](https://github.com/scalamacros/paradise).
-There are branches that support the latest stable 2.10.3, the upcoming 2.11.0 and Scala virtualized.
+There are branches that support several stable releases of 2.10.x, snapshots of 2.10 and 2.11, as well as Scala virtualized.